 norma pasta

-It’s easy to find all the elements of this recipe present on the island of Sicily, but what makes it unique is that it found a way to become so important as to be compared to one of the most popular Italian Operas.
+It’s easy to find all the elements of this recipe on the island of Sicily, but what makes it unique is how it has become so significant that it is often compared to one of the most popular Italian operas.

-All elements are strong connected with the city of Catania, the most big and vibrant city in the east of Sicily.
+All the elements are closely connected to the city of Catania, the largest and most vibrant city in eastern Sicily.

-In the last century, a composer from Catania named Vincenzo Bellini became very famous in all of Europe, especially with an Opera called Norma.
-After that it became common in the citizens’ slang to indicate something made properly.
-Something made “alla Norma” indicates something made “a regola d’arte” an expression to indicate the right Rules of that Art.
+In the last century, a composer from Catania named Vincenzo Bellini gained fame throughout Europe, particularly for his opera Norma.
+Following this, it became common in the local slang to refer to something made properly as “alla Norma.”
+This expression indicates something done “a regola d’arte,” meaning according to the rules of that art.

-Looks like some important writers and actors were at a common table when Miss Silvia prepared something special for the occasion.
-After the taste, the exclamation was “Signora, this is a Norma!”
+It is said that some important writers and actors were gathered around a table when Miss Silvia prepared something special for the occasion.
+After tasting the dish, the exclamation was, “Signora, this is a Norma!”

-From that day a recipe already present in the Sicilian way of cooking finally received a name.
-A respectable name loved by the people.
+From that day forward, a recipe already present in Sicilian cooking finally received a name—one that is respected and cherished by the people.

-A summer dish when the aubergine/eggpalnt/milingiani/mulingiani are ready to be harvested, about the strong relation between Sicilian Kitchen and this vegetable we wrote something about Parmigiana here, after that, the other ingredients are just the most common summer ingredients in Sicily.
+Pasta alla Norma is a summer dish made when aubergines (also known as eggplants, melanzane, or mulingiani) are ready to be harvested.
+Given the strong relationship between Sicilian cuisine and this vegetable, we have previously written about its use in Parmigiana.
+The other ingredients are simply the most common summer produce found in Sicily.

-Prepared with fresh or dry pasta, it’s another masterpiece of Sicilian Culture.
+Prepared with fresh or dried pasta, Pasta alla Norma is truly a masterpiece of Sicilian culture.

-Here Annarella and Fabio provide our own recipe:
+Here, Annarella and Fabio share our own recipe:

 Ingredients